shahmeerchaudhry/codingInterview/README.md

 Question 2: Uses Python for implementation, notes on input restriction are made on Question2/qf.txt takes three values from standard input: a, b, c.
 Prints two values + and - answers.

 Question 3: Uses Python for implementation, takes two values from standard input: Inclusive Price and Percentage (0-100).
-Print price exlusive tax.
+Prints price exlusive tax.

 Question 4: Uses Python for implementation, takes one name (accepts space and capitalisation) as input from standard input.
 Prints Soundex Code.